Home » Culture » Castanyada: What it is and how we celebrate the Catalan Halloween

 Castanyada: What it is and how we celebrate the Catalan Halloween

 So, there are no pumpkins, ghosts, fake blood, or terrific stuff.
-You’ll only find chestnuts, panellets, sweet potatoes and “la castanyera” (or the chestnuts’ lady).
+You’ll only find chestnuts, panellets, sweet potatoes and the castanyera (or the chestnuts’ lady).

 What is the Castanyada?

-The Castanyada is a typical Catalan festivity taking place on the evening of the 31st of October to commemorate the death of loved ones and celebrate the autumn season.
-It’s common to gather with friends and family to have dinner and eat the typical food.
+Castanyada is a typical Catalan festivity that occurs on the evening of the 31st of October.
+It commemorates the death of loved ones and celebrates the autumn season.

-Nowadays, Halloween has influenced a lot the Castanyada festivity, and during the night of the 31st of October, you can see a mix of both traditions.
+However, Halloween has greatly influenced the Castanyada festivity, and on the night of the 31st of October, you can see a mix of both traditions.

 A chestnut with the face of a jack-o'-lantern